 Once you and your mentor have got to know each other, it’s time to really start working towards your goals.
-This factsheet aims to help you and your mentor to do this.
+Here are some ideas for setting and tracking your goals.

 Focus on your goals

-Set goals – You might find that using management tools, like a Strengths, Opportunities, Aspirations and Results (SOAR) audit, can help you consider how to develop your skills to meet your goals.
-You could also use an approach like GROW (see below) to set goals for each of your sessions.
+You might find that using management tools, like a Strengths, Opportunities, Aspirations and Results (SOAR) audit, can help you consider how to develop your skills to meet your goals.
+You could also use an approach like GROW to set goals for each of your sessions.

 Reviewing the relationship

-Give feedback – Keep communicating with your mentor and let your mentor know how you’re finding the sessions.
+Keep communicating with your mentor.
 Is there anything you’re finding particularly helpful?
 Anything you’d like to being doing more of or less of?
 Don’t forget to keep revisiting your objectives too.

-Plan ahead – Always try to have dates in the diary for your next few meetings.
+Always try to have dates in the diary for your next few meetings.
 If you’re suddenly very busy, or you’re changing jobs, let your mentor know as soon as possible.
-Tell CharityComms too.

-Talk to CharityComms – Sometimes mentors get very busy with work or something else stops them from getting in touch.
-If that happens, do let CharityComms know and we’ll look into it for you.
+Sometimes mentors get very busy with work or something else stops them from getting in touch.
+If that happens, get in touch and we’ll look into it for you.